algorand/pyteal/docs/accessing_transaction_field.rst

   Gtxn[0].sender() # get the sender of the first transaction in the atomic transfer group Gtxn[1].receiver() # get the receiver of the second transaction in the atomic transfer group

 :code:`Gtxn` is zero-indexed and the maximum size of an atomic transfer group is 16.
+The size of the current transaction group is available as :any:`Global.group_size()`.
+A standalone transaction will have a group size of :code:`1`.

+To find the current transaction's index in the transfer group, use :code:`Txn.group_index()`.
+If the current transaction is standalone, it's group index will be :code:`0`.

 Global Parameters
 -----------------